desmos-labs/docs/docs/02-developers/04-developer-faq.md

 3. Put the signed JSON inside a bigger JSON object containing the un-signed transaction data.

-4. Send the complete JSON to a full node REST API endpoint.
+4. Send the complete JSON to a full node GRPC API endpoint.

 Please note that when sending transactions you are required to pay a **fee** so that the chain can sustain economically.
 To avoid paying a higher fee and wasting the user's funds, you should always **put multiple messages inside the same transactions**.
 This will also decrease the overall execution of all messages and can allow you to save time and provide the users a better UX overall.